KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 1. The submission package contains exactly the files described above under [Creating a Submission Package](#creating-a-submission-package), optionally including a Conformant Products List, all correctly named and formatted.
-2. The diff files included with the submission show no changes other than those explicitly allowed under [Porting](#porting), above; OR, any such changes are accompanied by waiver requests as described above under [Waivers](#waivers).
+2. The `git log` and `git status` files included with the submission show no changes other than those explicitly allowed under [Porting](#porting), above;
+OR, any such changes are accompanied by waiver requests as described above under [Waivers](#waivers).
 3. The test logs show no failures
 (see [Understanding the Results](#understanding-the-results) above).
 4. The test logs are produced as described in